panosoft/elm-postgres/readme.md

 ## Client side Usage

+To use this Effects Manager on the client side, a Proxy server, e.g. [PGProxy](https://github.com/panosoft/elm-pgproxy), must be used.
+This server will make the actual calls to the Postgres DB on the server side.

-The `clientSideConfig` must be used to configure this module, which is used to configure this module for communication to a backend proxy, e.g. [PGProxy](https://github.com/panosoft/elm-pgproxy).
+The `clientSideConfig` must be used to configure this module for communication to a backend proxy.

 `clientSideConfig` must be the first call before any other API calls are made.

 `PGProxy` can be used as is or as a reference implementation for building your own proxy.
 Since it's an authenticating proxy, extra authentication information can be automatically added to all calls between this module and `PGProxy` via the `clientSideConfig` call.
+This autentication information is implementation specific.

 Since client side configuration is **global** to the module there may only be one connection to a single proxy server.
 This should not prove limiting in most scenarios.

 The native code of this module relies on the global definition of `process.env.BROWSER` to be `truthy` for this module to work in client mode.
-This can be done via `webpack` easily by using the plugin `webpack.DefinePlugin` to define the global process variable as showing in this example `webpack.config.json`:
+This can be done via `webpack` easily by using the plugin `webpack.DefinePlugin` to define the global process variable as shown in this example `webpack.config.json`:

 ```js
 const webpack = require('/usr/local/lib/node_modules/webpack');